SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/developing-apps.md

 Any user on the tenant wishing to use Apama EPL Apps will need to be a **CEP Manager**.
 See [Managing permissions](/users-guide/administration/#managing-permissions) in the *User guide*.

 > **Info**: To be able to develop applications with Apama EPL Apps and/or to import them from Software AG Designer into Cumulocity IoT, your tenant needs to be subscribed to both the Apama-ctrl microservice and the Apama EPL Apps web application provided in Cumulocity IoT.
-If you have Apama Starter or Apama-ctrl-smartrules, Apama EPL Apps is not available in the application switcher.
+If you have Apama Starter or Apama Smart Rules-only, Apama EPL Apps is not available in the application switcher.
 If you want to have this capability, contact Software AG support.

 **Step 1 - Invoke Apama EPL Apps**